data301-2020-winter1/course-project-solo_505b/README.md

 # Group 505 - Predict Heart Disease using local lp norm

 ## Topic Description
-World Health Organization has estimated 12 million deaths occur worldwide; every year due to Heart diseases.
-Half the deaths in the United States and other developed countries are due to *cardiovascular diseases*.
-The early prognosis of cardiovascular diseases can aid in making decisions on lifestyle changes in high risk patients and in turn reduce the complications.
-This project intends to predict the overall risk using **local lp norm** method.
-The main goal of this project is apply our newly developed method on a dataset with a categorical (binary in this case) response variable to compare MSE (Mean Squared Error) of the ordinary logistic regression and local lp norm.
-Also pinpoint the most relevant/risk factors of heart disease and analyze the correlation between explanatory variables.
-By the end of this project, we're going study the performance of *local lp method* on a categorical data.
+Cardiovascular diseases (CVDs) are the number one cause of death worldwide with an estimated 17.9 million deaths per year [1](https://www.who.int/health-topics/cardiovascular-diseases/#tab=tab_1).
+One person dies every 36 seconds in the United States from cardiovascular disease[2](https://www.cdc.gov/heartdisease/facts.htm).
+Early prognosis of cardiovascular disease can help make choices about lifestyle improvements in high-risk patients and in exchange, reduce risks.<b> In this project I'm going to  predict the overall risk using **logistic regression** method and compare the accuracy of logistic regression to our newly developed method **local lp norm**.
+In addition, highlight the most relevant/risk factors for heart failure and examine the correlation between explanatory variables( aka features).

 ## Dataset Description
-The dataset is publicly available on the Kaggle website, and it is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
-The classification goal is to predict whether the patient has 10-year risk of future coronary heart disease (CHD).
-The dataset provides the patients’ information.
-It includes over *4,000 records* and *15 attributes*.
-Each attribute is a potential risk factor.
-There are both demographic, behavioral and medical risk factors.
+This dataset is part of the continuing cardiovascular research of residents of Framingham Area, Massachusetts which is public on the Kaggle website.
+The classification aim is to predict whether a patient has a 10-year chance of potential coronary heart disease (CHD).
+The dataset over *4,000 records* and *15 feature*.
+Each feature is a possible risk factor.
+Three kinds of factors had been collected in this dataset.<br>
 Demographic:
-- Sex: male or female (Nominal)
+- Sex : 1 indicates male and 0 indicates female
-- Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous)
+- Age: Age of the patient<br>

-Behavioral
+Behavioral:
-- Current Smoker: whether the patient is a current smoker (Nominal)
+- Current Smoker: whether the patient is a current smoker
-- Cigs Per Day: the number of cigarettes that the person smoked on average in one day. (can be considered continuous as one can have any number of cigarettes, even half a cigarette.)
+- Cigs Per Day: The number of cigarettes the person smoked in one day on average.<br>

-Medical(history)
+Medical(history):
-- BP Meds: whether the patient was on blood pressure medication (Nominal)
+- BP Meds: If the patient used blood pressure drugs
-- Prevalent Stroke: whether the patient had previously had a stroke (Nominal)
+- Prevalent Stroke: If the patient suffered a stroke in the past
-- Prevalent Hyp: whether the patient was hypertensive(Nominal)
+- Prevalent Hyp: If the patient is hypertensive
-- Diabetes: whether the patient had diabetes (Nominal)
+- Diabetes: If the patient has diabetes

-Medical(current)
+Medical(current):
-- Tot Chol: total cholesterol level (Continuous)
+- Tot Chol: total cholesterol level
-- Sys BP: systolic blood pressure (Continuous)
+- Sys BP: systolic blood pressure
-- Dia BP: diastolic blood pressure (Continuous)
+- Dia BP: diastolic blood pressure
-- BMI: Body Mass Index (Continuous)
+- BMI: Body Mass Index
-- Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)
+- Heart Rate: heart rate
-- Glucose: glucose level (Continuous)
+- Glucose: glucose level

 Predict variable (desired target)
-- 10-year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)
+- if patient has a 10-year chance of coronary heart disease

 ## Team Members